Ayoubhm1993/README-GENERATOR/README.md

   # Description :

-  This is a  README.md Generator which helps to create any  README page in Github by using User input .
+  This application , Allows user to generate Readme , by getting prompt in command line base on node.js .

   # Table Of Contents :